Nio-av/BitcoinDemoPwa/README.md

 ## Known Issues
 - In local development, there is an Issue with Firefox Developer Edition.
 Normal Firefox works fine.
 - There are some TODO: - comments in the code.
+- Screen "Bitcoin Umrechner" is not yet working as expected.
+There are hundrets of API-Calls / second.
+There also is a problem in reacte state with currency.
+See "TODO" in CalculatorElement Component
-- Screen "Bitcoin Umrechner", "Bitcoin Diagram" & "Mein Bitcoin" are missing.
+- Screen "Bitcoin Diagram" & "Mein Bitcoin" are missing.

 ## Special Ionic Feature while running via Firebase etc.:
 - Offline Mode